tanishi109/sketch-translate-text/README.md

 ## FAQ

-### multi style error
+### multi style in one textArea.

 TODO: not impremented.
-multi style defined in one textArea. split one text into two.
+Can not replace correctly multi style defined in one textArea.
+Split two styles.

 ### text is difficult to find